jgi-kbase/AssemblyHomologyService/README.md

 ./assembly_homology load -k [path to sketch database] -n [path to namespace YAML file] -s [path to sequence metadata file]
 ```

+The AHS expects that the sketch database will exist at the specified path once the load is
+complete, so place the sketch database in a permanent location.
+The other files can be deleted
+once the load is complete (although it may be advisable to retain them for reloads).

 ## API